jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 Welcome to the next installment of the Jear-Bear Letters.
 After a brief three hiatus, we're back with a new series called Seven Degrees of Strangers.

-The title is a play on "Seven Degrees of Separation" where you are at most seven links away from knowing any random stranger on Earth.
-So if I met a stranger on the street, I could trace them to at most seven degrees of separation until I found a connection.

 Over the course of the next 7 weeks, I will write about the conversation I have with 7 people, each one degree of separation away.
 You'll get to hear their stories and experiences, and how I relate to them.
 At the end of each interview, I will ask the participant to choose the next person for me to interview.

-The conversation topic starts with understanding where the person is in life.
-Then it can go anywhere.
-I will develop themes as I continue to interview.
+The title is a play on "Seven Degrees of Separation" where you are at most seven links away from knowing any random stranger on Earth.
+So if I met a stranger on the street, I could trace them to at most seven degrees of separation until I found a connection.

 ### Why are you doing this project?